CS

 NDAQRo Khanna

-Khanna represents Silicon Valley and serves on several influential panels, including the House Armed Services Committee, the House Committee on Oversight and Government Reform, and the House Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party.
-His committee assignments also include subcommittees focused on cybersecurity, information technology, and innovation — areas that increasingly intersect with financial market infrastructure as exchanges expand their technology and data services.
+Khanna serves on the House Armed Services Committee and the House Committee on Oversight and Government Reform, and he sits on the Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party.
+He also holds posts on subcommittees covering cybersecurity, information technology and innovation — policy areas closely tied to the integrity and resilience of U.S. financial market infrastructure.

 Related